Last Updated on

-How to make a homemade vinegar cleaner that smells good
+How to make a vinegar cleaner with citrus peels?

 I’m pretty sure it was on Pinterest that I first saw someone infuse vinegar with lemon peels and I just had to try it!
 Here’s how to infuse vinegar with citrus peels: